 The College’s purpose is to share in the mission of God in the world through the formation of competent, passionate, spirit-filled and evangelical people for different forms of Christian ministry.

-We share the Five Core Values of the Baptist Union of Great Britain: we strive to be a prophetic, inclusive, sacrificial, missionary, and worshipping community.
+We strive to be a prophetic, inclusive, sacrificial, missionary, and worshipping community.

 ACCESS AND PARTICIPATION STATEMENT